michealengland/svg-strings-to-file/readme.md

 ## About

 I created this quick script to quickly convert a large number of inlined SVGs on a project I was working on.
-At the time, I encountered around 90+ inlined SVGs.
+At the time, I encountered around 90+ inlined SVGs and it was very time consuming to manually convert these into files.

 ## Example Data